 Class sessions are run by students.
 Instructors advise students, and grade their oral and written work.
 Reacting roles and games do not have a fixed script or outcome.
 While students are obliged to adhere to the philosophical and intellectual beliefs of the historical figures they have been assigned to play, they must devise their own means of expressing those ideas persuasively in papers, speeches, or other public presentations.
 Students must also pursue a course of action to try to win the game.

 - A Student Game Book outlining the historical context, game premise, central debates, and rules

 - An Instructor's Manual with complete instructions on running the game on a day-to-day basis, complete with course handouts and class plans

 - A packet of role sheets with instructions on their individual goals and strategies for game play, to be distributed to students

 - A variety of companion texts / primary source readings (which may also be included as appendices to the student game book).
 Different games have various additional pieces, ranging from financial documents to balloting sheets to optional modules that complicate and enrich the standard game play

-"I have never seen students this engaged.
-They write more than the assignments require; everyone, shy or not, participates vigorously in the debates.
-They read important texts with real understanding, making complex arguments and ideas their own."
+"I've never seen students this engaged.
+They write more than the assignments require; everyone [...] participates vigorously in the debates.
+They read important texts with real understanding."

 —Larry Carver, Director of the Liberal Arts Honors Programs, University of Texas at Austin